Stanley Deser: Biography

-Another of Deser's research interests is covariant quantum gravity.
+Another of Deser's research interests was covariant quantum gravity.
 Deser applied the new formalism of covariant quantum field theory developed by Gerard 't Hooft and Martinus Veltman in the early 1970s.
 With Peter van Nieuwenhuizen he demonstrated the one loop nonrenormalizability of general relativity plus electromagnetism, plus Yang-Mills, plus Dirac fermions, and plus a cosmological constant.
 The apparent impasse revealed by these efforts was partially overcome in 1976, following a strikingly independent approach from the contemporary work of Daniel Freedman, Sergio Ferrara and Peter van Nieuwenhuizen, when Deser and Bruno Zumino demonstrated that a spin 3/2 field can be added to general relativity to produce a consistent, locally supersymmetric theory called supergravity.

 In 1994, Deser, along with Arnowitt and Misner, received the Dannie Heineman Prize for Mathematical Physics.
 Along with Misner he won the 2015 Einstein Medal.
-He has been a Guggenheim and a Fulbright Fellow, received honorary doctorates from Stockholm University (1978) and the Chalmers Institute of Technology (2001), and he is a fellow of both the American Academy of Arts and Sciences and the United States National Academy of Sciences.
+He has been a Guggenheim and a Fulbright Fellow, received honorary doctorates from Stockholm University (1978) and the Chalmers Institute of Technology (2001), and he was a fellow of both the American Academy of Arts and Sciences and the United States National Academy of Sciences.
 In 2004, a conference in his honor was celebrated in Ann Arbor, Michigan.
 He was made a Foreign Member of the Royal Society in 2021, one of only about 180 worldwide in all sciences.

 A conference in honor of Stanley Deser and the ADM collaborators was held in November 2009 at Texas A&M University on the 50th anniversary of their research.

-Personal life
+Personal life and death

 Deser was married to Swedish artist Elsbeth Deser and had three children.
 His daughter Clara Deser is a climate scientist at the National Center for Atmospheric Research.

 Deser's autobiography, "Forks in the Road", was published in September 2021.
+He died in Pasadena, California on April 21, 2023, at the age of 92.